jtiosue/jtiosue.github.io/pages/physics/the-connection-between-bosons-and-the-permanent.md

 {% include post-header.md %}

 (07 May 2021) In this post, I will derive the relationship between bosons and the matrix permanent.
-This ultimately serves as the basis for the argument that BosonSampling is computationally hard, since computing the matrix permanent is known to be #P-Hard.
+This ultimately serves as the basis for the argument that BosonSampling is computationally hard, since computing the matrix permanent is known to be <span style="font-variant: small-caps;">#P-Hard</span>.
 I will take a different approach than was taken in the [BosonSampling paper](https://www.theoryofcomputing.org/articles/v009a004/v009a004.pdf).
 I have [another post](bosonsampling-formalism.html) that moreso follows along with the paper.
 But I personally prefer this way.

 **Contents:**